Feminist Perspectives on Autonomy

 In Kant’s famous dictum, “Autonomy of the will is the property the will has of being a law unto itself (independently of every property belonging to the objects of volition)” (Kant 1785, 108).
 Rational beings make the moral law for themselves and can regard themselves as authors of the law.
 Thus autonomy is manifested when rational agents “will” the moral law.
 For Kant the moral law is a categorical, not a hypothetical, imperative.
 The act of formulating a categorical imperative, and hence the moral law, is an act of a pure autonomous will, because, unlike the formulation of a hypothetical imperative, it is untainted by the influence of the desires and interests that an agent may have relative to a particular situation.
 (For a more detailed account, see the entry on “Kant’s Account of Reason”.)
 A contemporary parallel of Kant’s conception of autonomy is John Rawls’s influential notion of free and rational agents formulating principles of justice in the “original position” (Rawls 1971).
 Rawls argues that rational agents formulate principles of justice from behind a “veil of ignorance”, that is, from a position in which they are making decisions about how a society will function before they know who in this society they will turn out to be.
 For example, in the original position, agents do not know their social status, natural abilities, or conceptions of the good (Rawls 1971, 12).
 Such agents, like Kantian agents, are not influenced by the particular desires and preferences that are contingent on being embedded in an actual situation.
 Because of this, their formulation of the principles of justice is taken to be the product of a “pure” self, and hence genuinely self-originating.
 (For a more detailed account, see the entry on “Original Position”.)

 Feminist philosophers typically reject the Kantian and Rawlsian conceptions of autonomy.
-Five categories of feminist critique have been identified (Mackenzie & Stoljar 2000a, 5–12).
+Five categories of feminist critique have been identified (Mackenzie & Stoljar 2000b, 5–12).
 All of the critiques reject both the nature of the self and the value of autonomy implicit in the Kantian/Rawlsian account.
-The notion of self implicit in the Kantian and Rawlsian accounts is said to be “atomistic”, that is, abstracted from the social relations in which actual agents are embedded.
+The notion of self implicit in the Kantian and Rawlsian accounts is said to be “atomistic”; that is, it is abstracted from the social relations in which actual agents are embedded.
 Such a conception of the self is associated with the claim that autonomous agents are, and ought to be, self-sufficient, which in turn is associated with the character ideal of the “self-made man”.
 Feminists challenge this character ideal and question whether self-sufficiency, or “substantive independence”, is really a value that a theory of autonomy, and normative theories in general, should promote (Jaggar 1985; Code 1991).
 If autonomy is somehow conceived as inimical to being a woman—because, for example, being a women involves valuing social relationships of care whereas being autonomous devalues such relationships—one denies women, in particular, the social and political advantages associated with the label “autonomous”.

 Why is autonomy of interest to feminists?
 One way to answer this question is to examine what might be considered failures of autonomy that appear to be linked to practices of gender oppression.
 This section describes three examples that have been widely discussed in the feminist literature on autonomy.
 These are: